inconsistent-dg/AC-Modding/help.md

 | XKW or XKJ     |                            |                              | Mariko switches, all patched. |

 ## What's emuNAND/sysNAND, and do I need it?
-`emuNAND` (aka emuMMC) is, essentially, a second switch.
-It is stored completely on your SD card, not the internal storage, so you can have games that can't be accessed without being in CFW. <sub><sup>(i see you with omega labyrinth life)</sup></sub>
+**emuNAND** (aka emuMMC) is, essentially, a second switch.
+It is stored completely on your SD card, on a separate partition, and not the internal storage.
+Because of this, whatever you do on your emuNAND will not be on your sysNAND, and whatever you do on your sysNAND will not be on your emuNAND.

-For the most part, emuNAND is used to do things that could get you banned, but always keep it OFFLINE, then only go online with sysNAND.
-So all bannable actions were done on the emuNAND, keeping that forever offline let's you get away with murder.
-Another way it could be used is to prevent a `brick`, something that could render your device completely useless. *Do note however*, your sysNAND and emuNAND do share a couple of things, such as the system/cartridge fuses, as well as your ban state.
-So if you DO get caught with murder, looks like you're out of luck.
+For the most part, emuNAND is used to do things that could get you banned, but to always keep it OFFLINE, then only go online with sysNAND.
+So since all of the bannable actions were done on the emuNAND, keeping it forever offline let’s you get away with being banned.
+Another way it could be used is to prevent a brick, something that could render your device completely useless.
+Do note however, your sysNAND and emuNAND do share a couple of things, such as the system/cartridge fuses, as well as your ban state.
+So if you DO get banned, there's nothing you can do.

-It is not needed unless you want to pirate, want to use mods that could get you banned, or are just paranoid about getting banned.
-You shouldn't go online with emuNAND and then go online with sysNAND, as mismatched logs will be the reason you get banned.
+This guide does not go over setting up emuNAND.
+It is not needed, nor is it recommended, unless you want to pirate, or do other bannable actions.
+[A good tl;dr of what can/wont get you banned can be found here](https://nx.eiphax.tech/ban).
+In the case of Animal Crossing, no matter what mods you have or what you do in the game, you can't be banned.
+The most that will happen is the game prevents you from going online, until you remove the downloaded mods.
+And when they're removed, it's like nothing happened.
+You shouldn’t go online with emuNAND and then go online with sysNAND, as mismatched logs will be the reason you get banned.
+Plus, the entire point of emuNAND is to keep it offline.

 `sysNAND` is the storage built into your switch, so... you probably shouldn't take it out.
 People use sysNAND to go online and not have to worry about being banned.